-The Fund expects, based on its investment objective and strategies, that its distributions, if any, will consist of ordinary income, capital gains, or some combination of both.
+The Fund expects, based on its investment objective and strategies, that its distributions, if any, will consist primarily of ordinary income.
 Because shares of the Fund must be purchased through variable products, such distributions will be exempt from current taxation if left to accumulate within the variable product.
 Consult your variable insurance contract prospectus for additional tax information.